Dremel, Sarah

 Research Description

-Ongoing Research.
-My research centers on herpesviruses, including Herpes Simplex Virus-1 (HSV-1) and Kaposi sarcoma herpesvirus (KSHV).
+Why we study herpesviruses.
+Our research centers on the neurotropic pathogen, Herpes Simplex Virus-1 (HSV-1), and oncovirus, Kaposi sarcoma herpesvirus (KSHV or HHV8).
 Herpesviruses are a major public health concern with individuals testing seropositive for at least three of the nine species by adulthood.
 Infection is asymptomatic for many individuals but, in cases of immune-compromise—such as transplant recipients, neonates, and those with HIV/AIDS—these viruses have devastating effects.
 HSV-1 commonly causes recurrent oral and genital lesions, but can also cause herpes keratitis, herpetic whitlow, and encephalitis.
-KSHV is an oncovirus and the etiological agent of its namesake Kaposi sarcoma.
+KSHV is an oncovirus and the causitive agent of its namesake Kaposi sarcoma.
 KSHV is also associated with lymphoproliferative disorders including primary effusion lymphoma (PEL) and multicentric Castleman disease (MCD).
 There are no FDA-approved vaccines for HSV-1 and KSHV.
 Additionally, we lack antivirals capable of targeting the latent reservoir and there is no therapeutic agent capable of clearing these viruses.
+Our research aims to identify novel biomarkers or drug targets to improve clinical diagnostics and enable development of new antiviral compounds.